voidlabs/mosaico/README.md

 grunt makeThumbs:main:yourtemplatename
 ```

+*NOTE* we have reports that default Ubuntu node package have issues with building Mosaico via Grunt.
+If you see a ```Fatal error: watch ENOSPC``` then have a look at https://github.com/voidlabs/mosaico/issues/82

 ### Serving via Apache PHP?
 First you have to build it using grunt, then you can read (https://github.com/voidlabs/mosaico/wiki/Serving-Mosaico).